Pre-Health Professions Overview

 - Shadow physicians at the clinics and facilities of The University of Toledo Medical Center.

 - Shadow dentists at the dental clinic on the medical campus.

 - Volunteer in The UT Medical Center’s patient advocate assistant program and experience direct patient care.

 - Professional advising.
-UToledo has its own undergraduate adviser for students in the pre-professional program.
+UToledo has its own undergraduate advisor for students in the pre-professional program.
 Not every university does.
-Our dedicated adviser supports students from freshman year to graduation and beyond, helping with applications and working closely with admission staffs at UT’s medical school and other Ohio schools.
+Our dedicated advisor supports students from freshman year to graduation and beyond, helping with applications and working closely with admission staff at UT’s medical school and other Ohio schools.